 Clothing Tips for Men

-- A well fitting suit preferably in a dark color like navy blue or gray.
+- A well fitting suit preferably in a dark color

 - Try to land the color of your tie between the tones of your suit and dress shirt

 - Button down shirts should have medium to heavy starch to avoid wrinkles and creases

 - Avoid wearing solid white shirts unless paired with a jacket.
 White tees look too casual, and white button down shirts can lose detail in portraits.

 - Pair a button down shirt with a blazer or sweater to layer the look.